SORMAS-Foundation/SORMAS-Project/README.md

 #### Which Browsers and Android Versions Are Supported?
 SORMAS officially supports and is tested on **Chromium-based browsers** (like Google Chrome) and **Mozilla Firefox**, and all Android versions starting from **Android 7.0** (Nougat).
 In principle, SORMAS should be usable with all web browsers that are supported by Vaadin 8 (Chrome, Firefox, Safari, Edge, Internet Explorer 11; see https://vaadin.com/faq).

+#### Is there a ReST API documentation?
+Yes!
+Please download the [latest release](https://github.com/hzi-braunschweig/SORMAS-Project/releases/latest) and copy the content of /deploy/openapi/sormas-rest.yaml to an editor that generates a visual API documentation (e.g. https://editor.swagger.io/).

 <p align="center"><img src="https://user-images.githubusercontent.com/23701005/74659600-ebb8fc00-5194-11ea-836b-a7ca9d682301.png"/></p>

 ## Project Structure